Italian police find cocaine hidden inside a banana shipment | DW | 31.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Pure cocaine worth an estimated €1 billion ($1.13 billion) was seized in a police operation in Calabria, the base of operations for one of Europe' most powerful mafia groups.
+Pure cocaine worth an estimated €1 billion was seized in a police operation in Calabria, the base of operations for one of Europe's most powerful organized crime groups.

-Italian police on Friday discovered more than three tons of pure cocaine in a container shipment from South America.
+Italian police on Friday discovered over 3 tons of pure cocaine in a container shipment from South America.

-Another 850 kilograms of cocaine were found on a truckload of washing machines and bananas, that was stopped due to the driver making a "suspicious maneuver" before it left the port.
+Another 850 kilograms (1,870 pounds) of cocaine were found on a truckload of washing machines and bananas that was stopped because of the driver's making a "suspicious maneuver" before it left the port.
 The driver was later arrested.

 Police did not say which South American country the drugs came from or what it's final destination was.
 They estimated it could be worth up to €1 billion ($1.13 billion) when cut with other agents.
 They also described the drug as being very pure, and estimated dealers would cut it four times before it hits the market.